cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    If successful, the Grafana dashboard should be available at `http://localhost:50002`.

    - For Jenkins metrics dashboards, navigate to **Dashboards > CloudBees CI**, and then select the controller pod to view the metrics.
-The following image shows metrics for `team-b`:
+The following image shows metrics for the `team-b` controller:

    ![CloudBees CI Dashboard](img/observability/cbci-dashboard.png)